ObeoNetwork/GraphicalServerProtocol/specification.md

   public readonly kind = 'updateModel';

   /**
-   * The new root element of the diagram.
+   * The new root element of the graphical model.
    */
   public readonly newRoot?: SModelRootSchema;

   /**
-   * The matches used while comparing the diagram elements.
+   * The matches used while comparing the graphical model elements.
    */
   public readonly matches?: Match[];